Have you been hearing a lot about music licensing without really knowing what it means or how to do it?

 Here’s what I want you to do for each of those tunes:

-Step 2: Register your songs with a PRO (Day 3)
+Step 2: Register your songs with a Performance Rights Organization.

-Make sure the tunes you selected are registered with a Performance Rights Organisation (PRO).
+Make sure the tunes you selected are registered with a Performance Rights Organization (PRO).

-PROs are the organisations that ensure that you get paid royalties when one of your tunes is performed on radio, TV, etc.
+PROs are the organizations that ensure that you get paid royalties when one of your tunes is performed on radio, TV, etc.

 In the US, that could be ASCAP or BMI.
 In the UK it’s PRS.
 SACEM is the one in France.